ejwillemse/BAN313/chapter2.md

               not_called_msg = "It seems that you didn't use a built in function to calculate the number of products.
 Hint: see `?nrow`")
 })

-test_output_contains("n_products", "You forgot to print your answer to the console") test_error() success_msg("Good work!")
+test_output_contains("n_products", "You forgot to print your answer to the console...") test_error() success_msg("Good work!")
 ```